Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

 * Finally, you'll get a notification that reads "Your app was successfully published," along with a 'View' button that will take you to the deployed URL.

 * The program begins (i.e. runs) automatically on the deployed site, but you may restart it (i.e. run it again) by clicking the "RUN PROGRAM" button at the top of the page.

+* The live link can be found here – [SimpleX Calculator](https://simplex-calculator.herokuapp.com/)
+* The GitHub Repository can be found here - [SimpleX Calculator](https://github.com/RH-devs/SimpleX-Calculator)